elegant-scipy/elegant-scipy/markdown/preface.markdown

 #### Open Source, Open Science

-In scientific programming, all of these scenarios are extremely common and important: scientific software often builds on previous work, or modifies it in interesting ways.
+In scientific programming, all of the above scenarios are extremely common and important: scientific software often builds on previous work, or modifies it in interesting ways.
 And, because of the pace of scientific publishing and progress, much code is not thoroughly tested before release, resulting in minor or major bugs.

-In science, another great reason for making code open source is to promote reproducible research.
+Another great reason for making code open source is to promote reproducible research.
 Many of us have had the experience of reading a really cool paper, and then downloading the code to try it out on our own data.
 Only we find that the executable isn't compiled for our system.
 Or we can't work out how to run it.
 Or it has bugs, missing features, or produces unexpected results.